rafaelgensen/Associate-Snowflake-Engineer/README.md

-# Associate Snowflake Data Engineer: From Architecture to Data Modeling
+# Associate Snowflake Data Engineer
+## From Architecture to Data Modeling

 ![Associate Snowflake Data Engineer: From Architecture to Data Modeling](architecture.png)